|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 How do you become motivated?

 Being motivated results from knowing why it is important for you to achieve your goal.
 Therefore, the first step is to ask yourself: "Why do I want to get out of debt?
 How will my life be better when I am out of debt?"
 You may have a few reasons.
+Most people need specific reasons to really feel motivated---not just vague ideas.

 Then make your comitment "official" by writing down these principles and hanging them up in your home, carrying them in your wallet, etc.